sptankard/digitalsecuritycurriculum/pages/02.curriculum/08.secure-your-social-media/chapter8.en.md

 <div class="col-xs-12 none">
 			<div class="well none" style="border-radius:0; background=transparent; border=0px;">
-                           <span class="check-icon"><i class="fa fa-check" ></i></span> <span class="check-highlight">TIP: </span><span class="check-text" markdown="1">In the photo-tagging section, Twitter allows you to control who, if anyone, can tag you in photos they upload.
+                           <span class="check-icon"><i class="fa fa-check" ></i></span> <span class="check-highlight"></span><span class="check-text" markdown="1">In the photo-tagging section, Twitter allows you to control who, if anyone, can tag you in photos they upload.
 Since there is no option to approve or disapprove tagging in photos, it's advised that you choose the option Do not allow anyone to tag me in photos.
 This is particularly important in cases where you may be photographed during protests, for example, which could later be used as evidence.</span>
 		       </div>
 		     </div>